JAllegre/deploy/README.md

 ## Tools

-- gitsubdir: Allow to apply common command to sub dirs
+- "gitsubdir": Allow to apply common command to sub dirs